Have you ever considered visiting Arches National Park in February? It’s one of our favorite times to go, if you don’t mind cold and possible snow.

-Hiking at Arches in February is very enjoyable when the sun is out, which is quite different from summer when you’re sweating and worrying about heat exhaustion.
+In February, the Arches National Park Hiking trails are very enjoyable when the sun is out, which is quite different from summer when you’re sweating and worrying about heat exhaustion.

 We often wish for snow when we take our February trip to Arches.
 The landscape of red rocks with white snow is so pretty!

-Delicate Arch at sunset might be the most famous image to photograph in the park.
+Remember that Delicate Arch is a popular place to photograph sunset at Arches National Park.
 It won’t be as crowded in February, and you may get lucky on a week day to have the area to yourself!

 A photo of Delicate Arch with the snow covered mountains in the background is one of the advantages for visiting in February.

-→ CHECK OUT: Arches National Park Photography Tips
+→ CHECK OUT: Arches & Canyonlands Itinerary and Photography Guide

 Definitely take one evening to stay after the sun set and LOOK UP!

 Arches National Park is internationally recognized as one of the best places for stargazing because of its remote location, accessibility, altitude and clear skies.

 The slogan “Half the Park is After Dark” encourages visiting at night to simply Look up!
 On a clear night, the sky is literally filled with stars.